shreedharvh/GoCDWorkshop/README.md

 # GoCD setup for workshop

+This codebase sets up GoCD containers to compile and publish a docker image from a sample application

+### Commands:

-docker-compose build
+ docker-compose build <br/>
-docker-compose up
+ docker-compose up <br/>

+## Note:
-Note: if you see an error 'Cannot connect to the Docker daemon.' in a pipeline, please run this command in that Go agent 'chown go:go /var/run/docker.sock'
+If you face issues with docker go agent throwing this error 'Cannot connect to the Docker daemon.', please run this command in that Go agent ```chown go:go /var/run/docker.sock```